 User testing basic questions

-We sourced these from Steve Krug’s highly recommended Don’t Make Me Think, which shares his approach to user experience and user testing.
+These come from Steve Krug’s highly recommended Don’t Make Me Think, which shares his approach to user experience and user testing.

 The main principle is asking the questions which go through a visitor’s mind when they land on a new website.
 The easier it is to answer these questions, the better the experience they’ll have.